-- 1. Meet with director and SM to: - 2.
+- 1. Meet with director TP and SM to: - 2.
 Complete a budget.
 (Spreadsheet is available in various formats on the website.) - 3.
 Set a date for the first production meeting.
 (See Agenda guidelines on website.) - 4.
 Determine who will maintain the rehearsal schedule on the Google Members' Calendar.
-(Usually the SM) Cast and crew are told to refer to the calendar often on our website.
+(Usually the SM or Technical Producer) Cast and crew are told to refer to the calendar often on our website.
 The schedule should be updated there regularly. - 5.
 Present budget to Theatre Board as soon as possible. - 6.
 Contact Theatre members or others to fill all unassigned department head positions.
-(Membership Secretary has up-to-date Membership list and Volunteer Coordinator can give names of people interested in different areas.) - 7.
-Distribute Job Descriptions to Heads of Departments.
-(Resources on website some not up to date) - 8.
+(Membership Secretary has up-to-date Membership list and Volunteer Coordinator can give names of people interested in different areas.) - Distribute Job Descriptions to all Heads of Departments. ((Resources on website - some not up to date) - 8.
 Create cast and crew contact list and distribute or put on Google Drive and give URL to all those who need it.
 Update crew list as necessary. - Create groups or mailing lists in your email program, one for cast and one for crew.
 This makes contact quick and easy.
 Include the Director and Stage Manager in both lists. - 10.
 Ensure all cast and crew are members of Shuswap Theatre. - 11.
-With Director's approval, invite department heads to the first read-through of the play. - 12.
-Distribute door code only to those department heads who will need it.
+With Director's approval, invite department heads to the first read-through of the play.